httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 stripped.
 They are part of the cookie-value, and will be included in Cookie header fields sent to the server.

-Per the grammar above, cookie-avs MUST NOT contain leading or trailing WSP characters as they will be interpreted as BWS and removed.
+Per the grammar above, extension-av MUST NOT contain leading or trailing WSP characters as they will be interpreted as BWS and removed.

 The domain-value is a subdomain as defined by {{Section 3.5 of RFC1034}}, and